PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 ## Generate assemblies

-For assembly of metagenomic samples with HiFi reads, we strongly recommend using Canu v2.1 with the following settings:
+For assembly of metagenomic samples with HiFi reads, you can use [hifiasm-meta](https://github.com/xfengnefx/hifiasm-meta), [HiCanu](https://github.com/marbl/canu), or [meta-Flye](https://github.com/fenderglass/Flye).

+For hifiasm-meta, the default settings work very well.
+The same is true for meta-Flye, but of course make sure to use the `--pacbio-hifi` and `--meta` flags!

+For Canu v2.1, we strongly recommend the following settings:

 ```
 canu -d DIRECTORY -p OUTPUT_NAME -pacbio-hifi FQ_DATA genomeSize=100m maxInputCoverage=1000 batMemory=200
 ```

-The additional batOptions previously recommended for Canu 2.0 (`batOptions=-eg 0.0 -sb 0.001 -dg 0 -db 3 -dr 0 -ca 2000 -cp 200`) are apparently no longer necessary if using Canu 2.1.

-For a discussion on these metagenomics assembly settings, please see [here](https://github.com/marbl/canu/issues/1796).
+The additional batOptions previously recommended for metagenomics with Canu 2.0 (`batOptions=-eg 0.0 -sb 0.001 -dg 0 -db 3 -dr 0 -ca 2000 -cp 200`) are apparently no longer necessary if using Canu 2.1.
+For a brief discussion on these Canu metagenomics assembly settings, please see [here](https://github.com/marbl/canu/issues/1796).

 ## Download required databases